bitmax-exchange/bitmax-futures-api-doc-v2/source/includes/_rest_pub_general_futures_products.md

             "priceFilter": {
-                "minPrice"  : "0.25",     // the order price cannot be smaller than the minPrice "maxPrice"  : "1000000",  // the order price cannot be greater than the maxPrice "tickSize"  : "0.25",     // the order price must be a multiple of the tickSize "priceScale": 2
+                "minPrice"  : "0.25",     // the order price cannot be smaller than the minPrice "maxPrice"  : "1000000",  // the order price cannot be greater than the maxPrice "tickSize"  : "0.25"      // the order price must be a multiple of the tickSize },
-            },
             "lotSizeFilter": {
-                "minQty"  : "0.0001",     // the order quantity cannot be smaller than the minQty "maxQty"  : "1000000000", // the order quantity cannot be greater than the maxQty "lotSize" : "0.0001",     // the order quantity must be a multiple of the lotSize "qtyScale": 4
+                "minQty"  : "0.0001",     // the order quantity cannot be smaller than the minQty "maxQty"  : "1000000000", // the order quantity cannot be greater than the maxQty "lotSize" : "0.0001"      // the order quantity must be a multiple of the lotSize },
-            },
             "marginRequirements": [
                 {